Easter brunch bunny bao (steamed buns)

 Notes

 The dough here is a bit more delicate than the basic one I gave for steamed buns previously.
 The trick to making the bunnies smooth and cute is to not overhandle the dough, and to keep the surface moist when letting them rest.
-Don’t use bread flour - use all-purpose, or even cake flour.
-(The dough recipe comes from a fantastic book in Japanese called Peking (Beijing) Style Flour Cooking by Wu Wuen.)
+And, as noted above, do not add more water than you need - the right amount does depend on environmental factors which can't all be uniform!

-To make ahead, steam them, let them cool a bit and put into plastic bags and freeze.
-You can steam them from frozen for about 20-25 minutes until hot.
+To make these ahead: steam them, let them cool a bit and put into plastic bags and freeze.
+You can steam them from frozen for about 20-25 minutes until hot, or reheat them in a microwave covered in plastic for about 4 minutes per bun.
+You will need to adjust the times if you're microwaving multiple bao at once - start with 5 minutes, and keep checking them every minute.

 Those are so adorable!
 I think I’ll whip up a batch for my student aides tomorrow morning.
 Wow!
 You come up with such cool recipes, Maki!